 Computer graphics (or CG) has changed the way we experience the art of moving images.
 Computer graphics is the difference between Steamboat Willie and Buzz Lightyear, between ping pong and PONG.
-It began in 1963 when an MIT graduate student named Ivan Sutherland created the first true computer animation program.
+It began in 1963 when an MIT graduate student named Ivan Sutherland created Sketchpad, the first true computer animation program.
 Sutherland noted: “Since motion can be put into Sketchpad drawings, it might be exciting to try making cartoons.”
 This book, the first full-length history of CG, shows us how Sutherland's seemingly offhand idea grew into a multibillion dollar industry.

 It isn't often that I read a text book that is a real page turner, but Tom Sito's new book Moving Innovation, A History of Computer Animation is definitely a must-read.

 Tom Sito's new book is the definitive take on computer animation history and CG's rapid rise.

 There are a lot of books about computer graphics, but some demand more attention than others.
 One of those is a book by Tom Sito called Moving Innovation.